rlf-arlut/tmrg/doc/source/verification.rst

 Verification
 ************

-Once the design is implemented (you have a verilog netlist) you should verify that the design still  does what you want it to do and that the design in immune to SEE.
+Once the design is implemented (i.e. you have a verilog netlist) you should verify that the design still  does what you want it to do and that the design in immune to SEE.
-The TMRG toolset contains SEEG (Single Event Effect Generator) tool which can assist you in that process.
+The TMRG toolset contains a SEEG (Single Event Effect Generator) tool which can assist you in this process.
-The SEEG generates a verilog file, which contains several useful verilog tasks, which can toggle nets (to simulate SET) or toggle flip-flip flops (to simmulate SEU).
+The SEEG generates a verilog file which contains several useful verilog tasks, which can toggle nets (to simulate SET) or toggle flip-flops (to simulate SEU).

 The SEEG tool operate on a final netlist.
 An example usage of the tool for the